A Very Jonas Christmas Movie (soundtrack)

-A Very Jonas Christmas Movie (Original Soundtrack) is the fourth soundtrack album by the American pop rock band Jonas Brothers.
-It was released on November 14, 2025, through Hollywood Records and Republic Records.
+A Very Jonas Christmas Movie (Original Soundtrack) is the fourth soundtrack album by the American pop rock band Jonas Brothers, serving as the accompanying soundtrack to the Christmas musical film of the same name.
+It was released on November 14, 2025, through Hollywood and Republic Records.
+The album contains guest appearances from Kenny G, and Chloe Bennet.
+Production was handled by the three brothers themselves, alongside Justin Tranter, Daniel Crean, Eren Cannata, Brandon Colbein, David Stewart, Luke Batt, Ryland Blackinton, and Gian Stone.
+The album was supported by the single, "Coming Home This Christmas", featuring Kenny G, released on November 3, 2025.

 Background

+On November 8, 2019, the Jonas Brothers released a single, titled "Like It's Christmas", which would later appear on the soundtrack album to their Christmas movie, over six years after its release.
 On September 8, 2025, the Jonas Brothers announced they would release a Christmas themed album, as part of the soundtrack for a then yet-to-be-announced movie.

 Release

 A Very Jonas Christmas Movie (Original Soundtrack) was released on November 14, 2025, through Hollywood and Republic Records.
 It serves as a companion to the film of the same name.
 It features guest appearances from Kenny G, Andrew Barth Feldman and Chloe Bennet, as well as seven original songs by the Jonas Brothers, including the single "Coming Home This Christmas".

 Promotion

 On November 3, 2025, "Coming Home This Christmas", featuring the American smooth jazz saxophonist Kenny G, was released as a single, prior to the album's release.
 The official music video for the song was released on November 10, 2025.